2024–25 Albirex Niigata Singapore FC season: Transfer

 Heading into the new season, the team faced a void left by the retirement of veteran ex-Japan International Tadanari Lee.
 To shore up their title defense, they brought in seasoned campaigner Yojiro Takahagi, who boasts 3 caps for the Japan national team, and promising youngster Stevia Egbus Mikuni, a former Japan youth international.

-They also welcomed back some faces, which include Daniel Goh, a Singapore international, Gareth Low and Shuhei Hoshino, who bring a wealth of experience and a connection to the club's past.
+They also welcomed back some players, including Singapore nationals Daniel Goh and Gareth Low, as well as Shuhei Hoshino.

 In addition, current Singapore internationals, Idraki Adnan & Ho Wai Loon join former Singapore youth internationals, Dylan Pereira, Arshad Shamim, Haziq Kamarudin and Syukri Bashir in the ranks.